Four tips to starting a successful franchise

 - Prove your model works!
 The concept that you are trying to franchise must be lucrative.
 You must demonstrate that your concept works before you try to offer it to the public as a franchise.
 If the business model is a failure, your franchisees will inevitably fail as well.
 Franchising can be a wonderful business opportunity, but your initial model must work first, otherwise franchising will not be possible.

 Why franchise your business?
 That is a very good question.
 But to those of us in the business, the answer is quite obvious.
-If you want the oppertunity to grow your business beyond one or two stores, and you cannot afford to build more units at, for example, $500,000 each, then what better way to grow than to let a franchisee buy a franchise and build the unit himself or herself for that amount, and you simply receive the weekly royalty of 5% or 6% of gross revenues?
+If you want the opportunity to grow your business beyond one or two stores, and you cannot afford to build more units at, for example, $500,000 each, then what better way to grow than to let a franchisee buy a franchise and build the unit himself or herself for that amount, and you simply receive the weekly royalty of 5% or 6% of gross revenues?
 Franchising is a vehicle for growth using the capital and human resources of someone else (the franchisee).
 How great is that?
 It is simple, yet complex.
-The franchising relationship goes much deeper than building the unit and collecting royalties.
+If you want to learn how to start a franchise, know that it goes much deeper than building the unit and collecting royalties.
 It is a starting place for companies that want to grow but do not have the internal capital or human resources, like Starbucks, to do it by themselves.